Spegetemitbal/Spegetemitbal/README.md

 - [Rise from Ruin](https://store.steampowered.com/app/3703100/RISE_FROM_RUIN/), a wave defense game where you control a giant monster defending a city from attack.

+## About Me

+I'm a Game Programming alumni of Champlain College looking to make games of all shapes and sizes.
+My specialization and interest lies in low level systems programming and game engines.

 <!--
 **Spegetemitbal/Spegetemitbal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.